 6. It is anticipated that the average revenue per user (ARPU) will be USD 369.20.
 Statista

-7. An average household will spend 3.8% of their annual income on clothing each year.
+7. An average household will spend 3.8% of its annual income on clothing each year.
 Enterprise App

 10. The typical American has between 75 and 100+ articles of clothing.
 Enterprise App